omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Marker selected with Image added.
 The media is also visible in the sidebar, along with an option for "no image"](../modules/modulesfiles/Mapping-addImage.png)

-Mapping also integrates with the [Collecting](../modules/collecting.md), permitting users to add location information to their items as well.

 ### Editing markers
 To edit the label or image, simply click on the marker.
 This will open the options for the label and image, as seen above.